Guide for Canister filter Intake and Output placement

 Step 7: Get the Intake Ready

 It’s time to position the intake.
-Some filters (Fluval canister filters) already have a connector that you can attach to the tank, ensuring the proper hose placing.
+Some filters (Fluval canister filters) already have a connector that you can attach to the tank, ensuring the proper hose placement.
 You only have to connect it to the aquarium.
-Now, add the hose to the canister filter by loosening the input clamp, fix the hose with the intake valve, and then tighten the clasp up again.
+Now, add the hose to the canister filter by loosening the input clamp, fixing the hose with the intake valve, and then tightening the clasp up again.

 Next, run the hosing to the fish tank and cut the tube to length.
 Now, secure the tubing to the connector.
 Join the edge of the hose to an intake hose that is lowered into the tank water.
 If the filter’s manual has no specific instruction on how far the hose should reach out into the tank water, follow the 3-inch rule.

-It means the distance between the tube and your tank base should be 3-inch.
+It means the distance between the tube and your tank base should be 3 inches.
 In case there is no fixed instruction, lower the intake hosing near the aquarium base.
 It will engulf the solid debris from the gravel surface.

 Step 8: Positioning The Output

 The process of positioning the output is similar to intake positioning.
-Set the connector up, attach the hose and the canister filter, cut and then shift the hose to the fish tank.
+Set the connector up, attach the hose and the canister filter, cut, and then shift the hose to the fish tank.
 Make sure to put the output nozzle an inch under the waterline.
-You can set the output on the same side of the opposite side of the intake.
+You can set the output on the same side as the opposite side of the intake.